bitslip6/bitfire/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Additions to the bot whitelist and additional attack signatures or bypasses are **greatly appreciated**.
+Additions to the bot whitelist and additional attack signatures or bypasses are greatly appreciated.
 If your contributions are included you will recieve discounts on comercial licencing for BitFire Pro.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)